asamn/ML_FINAL_PROJECT/README.md

 ### Noisy Indicators
 Synthetic noise (a random continuous and a random discrete categorical feature) was introduced to the dataset, assessing the robustness of the models to irrelevant features.
 It was found that SVR with a linear kernal achieved the lowest MSE out of all the experiments.
 Introducing noisy data appears to worsen the MSE of XGBoost by inducing overfitting, as seen by the significantly lowered training error but heighted testing error.
 On the otherhand, linear SVR increased in training error but lowered in in testing error, indicating a reduction in overfitting.

-This implies that noisy data may reduce overfitting for linear based models, but increase overfitting in tree-based boosting models like XGBoost - especially in the case of small datasets such as the one used in this project.
-Adding noise can artificially increase the diversity of the data, providing the model with more variations to learn from and potentially improving generalization.

 ## Results and Discussion
 ![screenshot](images/captimes.PNG)

 ![screenshot](images/capresult.PNG)

+It appears that SVR with a linear kernal on noisy features achieved the lowest testing MSE compared to other model variants.
+This implies that noisy data may reduce overfitting for linear based models, but increase overfitting in tree-based boosting models like XGBoost - especially in the case of small datasets such as the one used in this project.
+Adding noise can artificially increase the diversity of the data, providing the model with more variations to learn from and potentially improving generalization.

+If more time, and patience, were available, a more extensive GridSearch over a wider range of values could potentially yield better results, especially for XGBoost which tended to overfit the relatively small data.
+Using techniques like RandomizedSearchCV or Bayesian Optimization would alternatively allow for a more efficient exploration of the hyperparameter space.

+Also, due to having only 50 samples (50 states) in the dataset, it may be better to incorporate more data from additional years, or elect to analyze county data.

+Experimenting with other models, particularly Ensemble Methods could potentially improve overall accuracy and stability.

 ## Recommended Model
 Based on the experiment results, the recommended model for predicting U.S. gun homicide rates is SVR with a linear kernal on noisy and scaled features achieved the lowest MSE compared to other model variants - therefore, this is my recomended model for the given dataset.
 This model effectively captured the general pattern within the dataset without excessive overfitting, leading to improved predictive performance.